sfaber02/NetBench/readme.md

 # NetBench v 0.1
-A tool to run netowrk speed benchmarks and create graphs of the results.
+A tool to run network speed benchmarks and create graphs of the results.

 ## Installation